bolthub logobolthub

 // attach to the tool's _meta["ai.bolthub/payment"]

-PayingClient calls a tool; when it gets a payment_required challenge it pays an offer it has a payer for and retries, all inside a per-asset budget.
+ToolClient calls a tool; when it gets a payment_required challenge it pays an offer it has a payer for and retries, all inside a per-asset budget.
 The budget is a hard cap: every payment is counted against maxTotal before it happens, and offers that would cross it are refused.
+(Known as PayingClient before 0.3.0; that name remains as a deprecated alias.)

 payers: [